lbaitemple/MacRoombaSimulink/README.md

 - Input 0 to **_Switch_** to deactivate block
 - Input 1 to **_Switch_** to activate block
 - Input 2 to **_Switch_** to pause all motor function
-- Always deactivate before end simulation
+- Always deactivate before ending simulation